 You are here

-Filomena coordinates the East Harlem and the Bronx Food Action Boards (FABs), which mobilizes low-income community members concerned about hunger and other anti-poverty initiatives in their communities.
+Filomena coordinates the East Harlem and the Bronx Food Action Boards (FABs), which mobilizes low-income community members cncerned about hunger and other anti-poverty initiatives in their communities.

 She has worked for over ten years at the Morrisania Health Center with the City of New York.
 She also worked at the Department of Refugee and Services, and the Immigration and Naturalization Services.
 She has lived and worked in New Orleans, where she was selected as a Representative of the Children’s Health Insurance for Low Income Children (C.H.I.P) to address the State Legislature in Baton Rouge, which resulted in the children being awarded with health insurance.
 Filomena studied Sociology at Herbert Lehman College in the Bronx.

 Joel Berg is a nationally recognized leader, and media spokesperson in the fields of domestic hunger, food insecurity, obesity, poverty, food-related economic development, national service, and volunteerism.
-He is executive director of the New York City Coalition Against Hunger and a Senior Fellow at the Center for American Progress.
+He is executive director of the New York City Coalition Against Hunger.
 He is also author of All You Can Eat: How Hungry Is America?, the definitive and most well-reviewed book on American hunger of the last decade.
+He is also the author of the book America We Need to Talk: a Self Help Book for the Nation, to be published by Seven Stories Press in the Fall of 2016.

 Since 2001, Berg has led the New York City Coalition Against Hunger, which represents the more than 1,100 nonprofit soup kitchens and food pantries in New York City and the nearly 1.5 million low-income New Yorkers who live in households that cannot afford enough food.
 The Coalition works not only to meet these residents’ immediate food needs but also to enact innovative solutions to help society move “beyond the soup kitchen” to self-sufficiency.
 The Coalition recently launched pilot national service projects in 17 states from coast to coast, making the work of the organization national in scope.